This is a question I was asked on several occasions by my staff.

 As an employer, I had a staff member who consistently ignored greetings and failed to acknowledge other team members’ presence.
 This was challenging.
 Despite her constant promises to change, I believe she just couldn’t help herself.
 Quite like the parable of the scorpion and turtle.

 My attempts to address the issue directly with her fell on deaf ears.
 She chose to respond by giving me the same treatment and by making up stories about her coworkers.
-She overstepped authority on more than one occasion.
+She overstepped authority on more than one occasion and often treated her coworkers like subordinates.
 However, I remained committed to maintaining my usual behaviour and level of communication, refusing to let her actions dictate my approach.
 I advised my staff to do the same, emphasizing the importance of maintaining professionalism and not allowing one individual’s behaviour to disrupt the team dynamic.

 Recognizing that this behavior was detrimental to the overall workplace atmosphere and morale, I ultimately made the difficult decision to terminate her contract.
 Despite her unquestionable excellence as a worker, her refusal to engage respectfully with her colleagues and her lies about her coworkers outweighed her contributions.
 I did however use the best practices in letting go of staff.

-She had a good set of hard skills but her soft skills left a lot to be desired.
+She had a good set of hard skills, but her soft skills left a lot to be desired.
 It became clear that maintaining a pleasant and respectful working environment was paramount, even if it meant parting ways with a valuable employee.
 She wasn’t indispensable.
-Although her departure posed some inconveniences to our operations, the positive impact on the team’s dynamics and well-being was undeniable.
+While her departure caused some operational challenges, it undeniably had a positive effect on the team’s dynamics and overall well-being.
 In the end, prioritizing a healthy workplace culture proved to be the right decision for everyone involved.

 Here are some tips on how you can deal with a co-worker that displays this sort of behaviour.